 \section{Methodology}

-In this section, we first give a definition of our target problem and define the symbols used in our methodology.
-Then we talk about the framework structure of proposed SCGAN.
-After that, all loss terms in the objective functions which optimize those networks are discussed in detail.
-Eventually we provide a training algorithm for the proposed SCGAN.
+In this section, we first define our target problem and define the symbols used in our methodology.
+Then we introduce the framework structure of the proposed SCGAN.
+After that, all loss terms in the objective functions to optimize those networks are discussed in detail.
+Last, we provide a detailed training algorithm.